ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 and Wiener, 1993) or similar to create cell tracks.

-3) **Multi-Doppler wind retrievals.** Variational or other retrievals of meridional, zonal and vertical wind velocities from Doppler velocity measurements.
+3) **Multi-Doppler wind retrievals.** Variational or other retrievals of meridional, zonal, and vertical wind velocities from Doppler velocity measurements.

 4) **More bulk statistics of grid or radar contents (CFAD, echo top heights etc..).** Functions